-In this post, we’re going to share with you how CFD trading works, its advantages and disadvantages, and how you can get started.
+In this guide, we’re going to show you what is CFD trading and how it works in real life examples We will explain its main advantages and disadvantages, and how you can get started with CFDs.

-CFD trading usually happens with an online provider like eToro.
+CFD trading usually happens with an online CFD broker like Pepperstone.
 You can exchange the price difference of your asset between when you opened the contract and when it closed.
-You only put up 20% of the cost for full market exposure.
+You only put up approx. 20% of the contract cost (margin) and gain full market exposure as if you had 100%.

 CFD trades often enjoy lower fees and commissions.
 And in the UK, they are exempt from stamp duty taxes.
-Don’t forget to check out our review of the best cfd trading platforms UK.
+Don’t forget to check out our review of the best cfd brokers in UK.

 This is different from trading stocks in which you buy into an asset.
 With stocks, you need the asset’s stock to increase for you to profit.
 CFD trading is different because you can trade long or short.

-What’s the Difference Between Long and Short CFD Trading?
+What’s the Difference Between Long vs Short Trading

 Long or short CFD trading refers to whether you’re buying and speculating that the markets will rise or fall.
 A long position means that you are betting on a rise in profits, so you’ll gain when there’ an upswing in the market.
 Trading a short position is when your contract profits from the markets falling, so any fall in price is money in your pocket!

 Here’s an example.
-Let’s say you want to open a long position on Facebook shares.
+Let’s say you want to open a long position on Meta shares.
 You decide to purchase 100 CFDs at $160 with a total value of $16,000.
-If Facebook appreciates to $170, you make $10 per share and a total of $1000.
+If Meta share appreciates to $170, you make $10 per share and a total of $1000.

 The Pros and Cons of CFD Trading

-- Leverage Options.
-Although you only put up 20% of the costs, your profits will be based on the full market value.
+- Leverage – Although you only put up 20% of the costs, your profits will be based on the full market value.
 That means huge profit when you do well.

-- Profits from Market Rises and Falls.
-With long and short positions, don’t wait around for the perfect stock.
+- Find opportunities in both rising and falling market – With long and short positions, don’t wait around for the perfect stock.
 You can make money when you know an asset will fall!

-- Leverage Trading.
-How can leverage trading be both a pro and con?
+- Leverage is doubled edged sword – How can leverage trading be both a good and bad?
 Well, while your profits are magnified, your losses will also be bigger when you’re wrong about your speculating.
 While stocks will rarely fall to zero, you can truly lose everything you invested with a bad leveraged position.

 The Risks of CFD Trading